pasika26/backupguardian/README.md

 > "We caught a critical schema issue in our backup before our production migration.
 BackupGuardian saved us from hours of downtime and data recovery." - DevOps Engineer

-**Built by developers, for developers who value reliable migrations.**
+Built by developers, for developers who value reliable migrations.

----

-**⭐ Star this repo if BackupGuardian helps you catch backup issues before they become disasters!**
+⭐ **Star this repo** if BackupGuardian helps you catch backup issues before they become disasters!